How to build the perfect Garden Shed

 You’ve earned it!

-Considering a shed for your garden this summer?
+Considering a shed for your garden?
 Consider Duratuf

 Whether you need a small shed, or a custom shed for your NZ home, check out Duratuf.
 We provide kitset sheds designed to deliver for New Zealanders’ diverse needs.
 Our sheds are high quality and easy to assemble, giving you a shed that can transform your garden in a weekend.
 Reaching your #shedgoals is just a call away.